carpentries-incubator/fair-bio-practice/index.md

 > There may be additional prerequisites for individual episodes/lessons in the extras section.
 >
 {: .prereq }

+> Senior PIs running their groups rather than performing experiments should come to FIXME COURSE.
+> Bioinformaticians and those who mostly develop scientific software may prefer software specific courses like FIXME FIXME.

 > ## Learning Objectives
 >